Table of Contents

 Ribbon mics are dubbed natural mics in the industry.
 The high-frequency roll-off, figure-8 polar patterns, and low-end pickup make ribbon mics preferred in many applications where you want all the warmth of an instrument, voice, or room to be captured and reproduced.
 Here is a summary of the many applications where you can use ribbon mics.

 Ribbon mics can ‘tame’ high frequencies that tend to overshadow instruments at higher volumes by returning the low-end weight and producing a warm and full sound.
-The way ribbon mics are constructed also allows the ribbon to act as a diaphragm and transducer in one, which is useful when recording instruments as the mic will have a fast transient response while remaining sensitive.
+The way traditional ribbon microphones are constructed also allows the ribbon to act as a diaphragm and transducer in one, which is useful when recording instruments as the mic will have a fast transient response while remaining sensitive.

 While many ribbon microphones in the market can be used when recording instruments, the Royer R-121 is often the preferred mic for the job.